iPay-io/api-documentation/docs/intro.md

 # Welcome to iPay API Documentation

-iPay is a secure and user-friendly payment gateway that enables businesses to accept cryptocurrency payments, with funds delivered directly to your crypto wallet.
+iPay is a secure and user-friendly payment gateway that enables businesses to accept fiat payments, with funds converted and delivered directly to your crypto wallet.
 This ensures you maintain full control over your assets, offering a seamless and transparent payment solution for high-risk merchants.

 ## Why Choose iPay?